 There is a possibility to add a bleed.
 The default size of the bleed is 2mm or 0.2 cm, but you can adjust the size of the bleed yourself.
 You can also choose to have it as a path, as guides or both.

 The first one is “Flap Locks”.
-By choosing this, you’ll add flap locks to your top and bottom flaps.
+You’ll add flap locks to your top and bottom flaps by setting a checkmark in Add Flap Lock.
 They are not adjustable and are always created with a default size, which depends on the size of your box.
 So be a bit careful, because sometimes they can be too large compared to the top tuck flap.
 The solution can be to adjust the height of the top tuck flap.

 It is also possible to create dimensioning lines.

 For a smoother workflow, I decided to add the ability to save preferences and reset them to the default.
-All parameter that you can see in the picture below inside the orange window can be customized after your needs and saved as preferences.
+All parameters you can see in the picture below inside the orange window can be customized after your needs and saved as preferences.

-As a last comment, I will just inform you that the die-cut created with the Mockapinator script can work with the Adobe FantasticFold application.
-The FantasticFold application makes it easier for you to visualize your packaging as a 3D model.
+As a last comment, I will inform you that the die-cut created with the Mockapinator script can work with the Adobe FantasticFold application.
+The FantasticFold application makes it easier to visualize your packaging as a 3D model.

 The MockUpinator script is available here.
-As it was a tremendous effort to write it, I charge a small fee.
+As it was a tremendous effort to write it, I charge a small fee, but there is also a freemium version that you are very welcome to download and use.
 I hope you find this fee reasonable and affordable for most of you.